 Laboratory course for FSHN 461.
 Includes labs on blanching, pasteurization, sterilization, freezing, freeze drying, dehydration (tray drying, drum drying and spray drying), evaporation, and extrusion; discussion and labs.
 Additional fees may apply.
 See Class Schedule.
 2 undergraduate hours.
 2 graduate hours.
 Prerequisite: FSHN 461.

 Explores the research, science and technology of the production of safe, high quality beverages through the application of food chemistry, food microbiology, and food processing principles.
 2 undergraduate hours.
 2 graduate hours.
-Prerequisite: FSHN 414 or FSHN 332 or consent of instructor.
-FSHN majors only, junior or senior standing required.
+Prerequisite: FSHN 414 or consent of instructor.
+FSHN juniors, seniors and grad students only.

 Overview of processing techniques in the food industry, including thermal/non-thermal processing, refrigeration, freezing, moisture removal, and separation.
 Presentations cover basic principles of each technology with examples of processing equipment.
 The changes of food components and nutrients caused by processing is also discussed.
 Lecture and field trips.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both FSHN 465 and the FSHN 461 - FSHN 462 sequence.
+Prerequisite: Food chemistry or biochemistry equivalent recommended.
 Undergraduate food science majors or graduate students specializing in food processing/engineering may not enroll in FSHN 465.
-Recommended: FSHN 332 or food chemistry equivalent.

 Principles of food product development: target market evaluation, concept development and presentation, formulation, manufacturing, packaging, product costs, pricing, safety, and marketing.
 May include a product in accordance with Institute of Food Technologists national competition guidelines.
 Products will be unveiled and presented for faculty evaluation.
 Additional fees may apply.
 See Class Schedule.
 3 undergraduate hours.
 3 graduate hours.
 May be repeated to a maximum of 6 hours in separate terms if topics vary.
 Prerequisite: FSHN 332 or FSHN 414; FSHN 471 or FSHN 472; concurrent registration or completion of FSHN 461 and FSHN 462, or FSHN 465.
 This capstone course is limited to seniors in the Food Science or Foods Industry and Business options in FSHN.
 Graduate students will be allowed to register pending sufficient space in the class.